Julia Haygreen

 Emergencies

-If you feel as though you’re in crisis with your mental health, there are a number of things you can do to get the urgent help you need:
+If you feel as though you’re in crisis with your mental health:

 If you need to talk to someone urgently, call The Samaritans on 116 123 or https://www.samaritans.org (open 24/7).